-Please complete and return to <... > (either Headteacher / Clerk) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mrs M. Allen (either Executive Head Teacher/ Head of School/Director of People & Culture) will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number: Email address:
+Day time telephone number: Evening telephone number:

+Email address:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.
 What actions do you feel might resolve the problem at this stage?